danpalmer/dotfiles/README.md

 ##### Credits

-Somewhat ripped off from `holman/dotfiles` and `mathiasbynens/dotfiles`.
+Somewhat ripped off from `holman/dotfiles` and `mathiasbynens/dotfiles`, with some bits 'inspired' by `lamby/dotfiles`.